-Using Finance and Operations, Business edition as your Business Inbox in Outlook
+Using Dynamics NAV as your Business Inbox in Outlook

-Finance and Operations, Business edition introduces the ability to manage business interactions with your customers and vendors, directly in Microsoft Outlook.
-With the Finance and Operations, Business edition Outlook add-ins, you can see financial data related to customers and vendors, as well as create and send financial documents, such as quotes and invoices.
+Dynamics NAV introduces the ability to manage business interactions with your customers and vendors, directly in Microsoft Outlook.
+With the Dynamics NAV Outlook add-ins, you can see financial data related to customers and vendors, as well as create and send financial documents, such as quotes and invoices.

 Getting the Add-in

-In Finance and Operations, Business edition, one of the steps in the Getting Started assisted setup is the Run your business within Office 365 window.
+In Dynamics NAV, one of the steps in the Getting Started assisted setup is the Run your business within Office 365 window.
 In that window, when you choose the Set up in Outlook button, you must specify your Office 365 user name and password.
-The Finance and Operations, Business edition add-ins are then automatically added to your Outlook.
+The Dynamics NAV add-ins are then automatically added to your Outlook.

-Then, when you open Outlook, you will see an email message from Finance and Operations, Business edition Admin.
+Then, when you open Outlook, you will see an email messages from Dynamics NAV Admin.
 The new add-in is added to the Outlook ribbon, and in Outlook Web Access, you can see it in the add-in ribbon, immediately above the body of the email message.
 The add-in itself will be updated periodically, and you'll get notified that a new version is ready for you in Outlook.

 Some companies using Office 365 restrict users’ permissions to deploy add-ins.
 So you must make sure that you have an Office 365 subscription that includes email and allows you to deploy add-ins.
 If you want to try out the add-in anyway, you can try Office 365 for free.